aisingapore/TagUI/README.md

 New endpoints|explore headless Chrome, Selenium WebdriverIO|

 # Set Up
-TagUI is in v1.5 and runs on macOS, Linux, Windows
+TagUI is in v1.5 and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))

 ### PACKAGED INSTALLATION
 Easiest way to use TagUI - no setup is needed, all dependencies are packaged in